konstructio/navigate/2024-austin/registry-dryrun/README.md

 ### watch the registry in argocd ui

-once the cluster-infrastrucutre sync waves have completed, its a good time to get the kubeconfig files for the two clusters so we can interact with them
+once the cluster-infrastructure sync waves have completed, its a good time to get the kubeconfig files for the two clusters so we can interact with them
 ```sh
 civo k8s config --region nyc1 austin --save
 civo k8s config --region fra1 frankfurt --save